NaluKit/nalu/etc/wiki/06 Application.md

 * **stayOnSide**: if **true** Nalu will - in case of an empty hash -  add an new history entry using the hash of the start route

+* **alertPresenter**: Tells Nalu to use a custom alert - this parameter is optional

+* **confirmPresenter**: Tells Nalu to use a custom confirm - this parameter is optional

 In case **useHash** is used with the value **false**, you need to create a filter or something else to handle a bookmark correct.
 This filter should evaluate the relative path of the application and return a parameter named **url** with this value.

 ### Start Route